alttch/psrt/README.md

   control op acknowledgements and incoming message data can be mixed, which is important when large messages are processed on slow channels
-* Devices and nodes, which do not need subscriptions, can use either a single TCP control socket or work without connection established, using UDP datagrams with or without acknowledge from the server
+* Devices and nodes, which do not need subscriptions, can use either a single TCP control socket or work without any connection established, using UDP datagrams with or without acknowledge from the server
 * PSRT is almost 100% logically compatible with MQTT, so software can be switched to it and vice-versa with only a couple of lines of code